ANCSLEEP BLOG

 How to break the sleep deprivation cycle - Anchorage Sleep Center

 The opposite of the sleep deprivation cycle is consistent, sufficient sleep, as opposed to being deprived of sleep.
-Sleep deprivation is insidious, and can be summed up in three points:
+Sleep deprivation is insidious, and can be result in a lower quality of life, lower expectancy, and decreased performance in every aspect of life.
+Breaking the cycle is important for overall life quality and health.
+Continue reading this blog post where we discuss a number of tips to help break this cycle.

 Is your bed comfortable?
 How old is it?
 Is it causing you pain?
-Your “sleep assets,” or the things you use to help your sleeping quarters be as comfortable as possible, are great tools to help you sleep.
+Your “sleep assets,” or aspects of your environment that are sleep inducing are important components and should be highly-valued.

-Effects of sleep deprivationThe environment of your sleeping quarters is extremely important, in fact critical, to being able to sleep well.
-All you need is:
+Effects of sleep deprivationThe sleeping environment is extremely important, in fact critical, to sleeping well.
+There are three essential components to an optimal sleeping environment:

 • A quiet room